Is Capstar Safe for Dogs and Cats?

 Fleas are the worst.
 They cause a lot of discomfort for your cats and dogs, and even more concerning, flea bites can result in problems like cat scratch fever and flea allergy dermatitis.
 And, not to make this all about us, but no human wants to be bitten by fleas.

-Should your furry friend end up with a flea infestation, oral flea medications such as Capstar, which is safe for dogs and cats, can be a highly effective way to quickly kill the adult fleas that are making your furry friend miserable.
+Should your furry friend end up with a flea infestation, oral flea medications such as Capstar®, which is FDA-approved for dogs and cats, can be a highly effective way to quickly kill the adult fleas that are making your furry friend miserable.
+However, it only lasts 24 hours, so it’s important to talk to your vet about a monthly preventive option for your cat or dog in addition to Capstar®.
 We spoke to vet experts to learn all about this over-the-counter oral tablet.

 The insecticide then attacks the flea’s nervous system, causing paralysis and then death.
 It may sound a little gruesome at first—until we remember that we’re talking about fleas here!
 Then it sounds pretty good.